h-sameri/Humangram/README.md

 ## Security Notes
 * Run the API behind a reverse proxy such as Nginx using a domain with SSL enabled.
-Without SSL, URLs will be sent in plain text letting a man in the middle steal tokens.
+Without SSL, URLs will be sent in plain text letting men in the middle steal tokens.
 * Double-check permissions for the config file as it contains your signing private key.
 The authenticity of the whole system directly depends on that private key!